Paleo Mongolian Beef

 To add more vegetables, I recommend serving them on the side.
 Here are some great recommendations – Chinese broccoli stir-fry in garlic sauce, Sauteed snow pea leaves, lemon garlic broccoli, baby bok choy dim sum, and Chinese cabbage stir-fry.

-If you give this Paleo Mongolian Beef a try, be sure to rate the recipe and leave a comment below.
+If you give this dish a try, be sure to rate the recipe and leave a comment below.

 Use the share button to spread the love with your friends and family so that more people can join our tribe to learn healthy cooking!
 Thanks in advance.
 I appreciate it!
 XOXO!